-Sherwood moved to 1-4 on the season with the setback.
-But the Bowmen, who have played a brutal non-league schedule, look at Friday's game as a possible turning point to the season.
+Sherwood fell to 1-4 on the season with the setback.
+But the Bowmen, who have played a brutal non-league schedule, looked at Friday's game as a possible turning point to the season.

 "This was very fun.
-I was glad to play in a game like this," said Sherwood sophomore lineman Bryan Cuthbertson, who had an interception and a key blocked extra-point.
-"Our goal is (Pacific Conference) championship, so this was good preparation for that."
+I was glad to play in a game like this," said Sherwood sophomore lineman Bryan Cuthbertson, who had an interception and blocked a key extra point.
+"Our goal is (a Pacific Conference) championship, so this was good preparation for that."

 The Bowmen got off to a fast start in Friday's game.
 The first time they had the ball, Stormont broke off a 33-yard run down to the West Linn 1-yard line.
-But Lions came through with a goal-line stand, sparked by a tackle for a loss by junior Ryan Seth, and Sherwood had to settle for a 20-yard field goal by junior Kaedin Steindorf, which gave the home team a 3-0 lead with 2 minutes and 55 seconds left to play in the first quarter.
+But Lions came through with a goal-line stand, sparked by a tackle for a loss by junior Ryan Seth, and Sherwood had to settle for a 20-yard field goal by junior Kaedin Steindorf for a 3-0 lead with 2 minutes and 55 seconds left in the first quarter.

 "Our team has a tendency to make big plays when it matters," Tawa said.

-But that would be the last big play for the Lions for awhile.
-In fact, thanks to the Bowmen ball-control offense, West Linn wouldn't have very many plays at all over the next two quarters.
+But that would be the last big play for the Lions for a while.
+In fact, thanks to the Bowmen's ball-control offense, West Linn wouldn't have very many plays at all over the next two quarters.

 Sherwood, after taking over possession on its own 18-yard line following a West Linn punt with 6:49 remaining in the second quarter, would hold onto the ball for the rest of the half.

-With Stormont, sophomore Clay Peden, junior Caleb Hagen and junior Jamison Guerra all running strong behind the offensive line of junior Ian Glenn, senior Jackson Barton, junior Nick Severson and sophomore Noah Cuthbertson, among others, the Bowmen methodically moved the ball up field.
+With Stormont, sophomore Clay Paden, junior Caleb Hagen and junior Jamison Guerra all running strong behind the offensive line of junior Ian Glenn, senior Jackson Barton, junior Nick Severson and sophomore Noah Cuthbertson, the Bowmen methodically moved the ball up field.

-Sherwood, with just 2.5 seconds left in the half, faced a fourth-and-goal situation at the West Linn 2-yard line.
-Bowmen senior quarterback Cade Chidester ended the quarter with a touchdown on a QB sneak, giving Sherwood a 10-7 lead as the teams headed to the locker room.
+Then, with just 2.5 seconds left in the half and facing a fourth-and-goal situation at the West Linn 2-yard line, Bowmen senior quarterback Cade Chidester scored a touchdown on a QB sneak, giving Sherwood a 10-7 lead as the teams headed to the locker room.